AleksandarPredic/online-neighbor/README.md

 ## Short description
 My personal React project.
 Use the React for the client side and have the data on the separate domain via headless WordPress instance.

 This is an exercise to build the entertaining way of ordering the products from the local store.
+And of course to practice as this is my first React project.

 Important: This is a MVP.